Invalidation of elections in Chisinau, government scenarios and EU reaction, OP-ED

 The disadvantages for the Democrats that derive from this scenario include the management of the capital city by Andrei Nastase, who will gain instruments to promote his own image and the image of his party, and the promotion of an anti-corruption agenda, which will always be interconnected with the cracking down on corruption nationwide, through Nastase’s presence at the City Hall.

 Table.
 Advantages and disadvantages of (in)validation of elections in Chisinau for government

 Scenario: “Invalidation of elections up to the end”.

 Scenario: “Validation of elections”.

 Instead of conclusion…

-Areas of interes: European integration, European policies, EU's foreign policy, migration and energy security.
+Areas of research: European Neighborhood Policy, EU-Moldova relationship, EU's foreign policy and Russia, migration and energy security.